Language selection

 Theme employee experience

-Planned Activity – Accessibility Passport.
+Planned activity for barrier – Accessibility Passport.
 Create a means by which persons with disabilities can easily communicate their needs with their supervisors.

 Accomplishments in 2023:

-Planned Activity – Onboarding of New Employees.
+Planned activity for barrier – Onboarding of New Employees.
 Ensure active support of employees on their journey of becoming a FINTRAC employee through the introduction of a new Onboarding Buddy model, streamlining communication, ensuring accessible training material and ensuring appropriate occupational health and safety measures are in place.

 Accomplishments in 2023: